On Page SEO Optimization Guide 2025

 SSL Certificate (HTTPS):

 - What it is: A digital certificate that encrypts communication between your website and users’ browsers.
+Not having a valid SSL can derank your keywords and you will lose a significant organic traffic portion.

 - Why it matters: HTTPS is a ranking factor.
 It also builds trust with users, as it indicates that your website is secure.